Pay TV Satellite Dishes and Antennas Policy

-Apart from a freestanding cottage, the service provider will need to contact us FACS to arrange removing their equipment from the roof.
+The service provider will need to contact LAHC to remove equipment from a roof.

-Pay television service providers are responsible for all costs associated with the installation of their facilities in a building.
+Pay television service providers are responsible for all costs associated with the installation of their facilities.

 - Any compensation claims arising from the connection of pay television.

-Installed wiring and equipment is the property of the service provider.
+Installed wiring and equipment are the property of the service provider.

 Requests to install cable television where the installation of a dish or antennae is NOT required

-Requests to install cable television requiring only a simple cable connection can be approved by a Client Service Team providing the tenant lives in a:
+Requests to install cable television requiring only a simple cable connection can be approved by DCJ providing the tenant lives in a:

-- Townhouse that does not require central cabling; or
+- Townhouse that does not require central cabling

 - Villa that does not require central cabling.